gtalarico/pyairtable/README.md

 ```
 # Insert a record
 >>> response = airtable.insert({'Name': 'Your Name'})
-# Note: All Post/Patch methods will return a request response object
+# Note: All Post/Patch/Delete methods will return the json data as per the API
 >>> response
 <Response: 200>
 >>> response.json()